dustinpfister/blog_posts/_posts/js-javascript-form.md

 layout: post
 categories: js
 id: 610
-updated: 2020-07-22 15:17:27
+updated: 2021-04-13 11:54:45
-version: 1.11
+version: 1.12
 ---

-So then it comes to [javaScript form examples](https://eloquentjavascript.net/2nd_edition/18_forms.html) there is just getting started with input elements and forms on the client side, and then there is working out server for the back end system of a project or simple example.
+So then when it comes to [javaScript form examples](https://eloquentjavascript.net/2nd_edition/18_forms.html) there is just getting started with input elements, and forms on the client side for starers.
+This is simple enough, but in order to have a truly functioning form one will have to get into working out server code for some kind of back end system of a project or simple example.

 Depending on what it is that you want or need to do with a [javaScript form](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) and input elements a back end system may not be needed at all, however a typical use case of forms is to involve some kind of back end system.
 Still that might not always be the case, so in this post I will be going over some simple examples that just have to do with the basics of working with form elements and javaScript in a client side javaScript environment.
 In addition I might get around to one or two examples that make use of a nodejs back end system also though.